Network Cluster-Robust Inference: Spectra of Geometric and Random Graphs

 \begin{example} A planar graph is a graph that can be drawn on the plane such that links do not cross. \cite{kelner2011metric} show that planar graphs with uniformly bounded degree satisfy $\lambda_L = O(L/n)$.
 More generally, they show that for graphs embedded in orientable surfaces of genus $g$, the same result holds if $g$ does not depend on $L$ or $n$. \end{example}

 \begin{example} Random geometric graphs are defined by associating each unit $i$ with a position $X_i \in \R^d$, i.i.d.\ across units with density $f$, and setting $A_{ij} = \mathbf{1}\{\norm{X_i-X_j} \leq r_n\}$ for some $r_n > 0$.
 For the graph to be sparse, $r_n$ must tend to zero.
-Several papers characterize the limiting behavior of Cheeger constants. \cite{muller2020optimal} show that the second-order Cheeger constant $h_2(\bm{A})$ is $o(1)$ a.s.\ when $r_n \rightarrow 0$ and $nr_n^d \gg \log n$.\footnote{This is their Theorem 2.1 for $v=2$, $b=1$.
+Several papers characterize the limiting behavior of Cheeger constants. \cite{muller2020optimal} show that the second-order Cheeger constant $h_2(\bm{A})$ is $o(1)$ a.s.\ when $r_n \rightarrow 0$ and $nr_n^d / \log n \rightarrow\infty$.\footnote{This is their Theorem 2.1 for $v=2$, $b=1$.
 Their notion of conductance corresponds to our definition multiplied by the link count $\sum_{i,j} A_{ij}$, what they label $\text{Vol}_{n,2}(\mathcal{X}_n)$.
 By their equation (2.12), that term is of exact order $n^2 r_n^d$.
 Furthermore, the limit in (2.11) is finite.
-Hence, the normalization in their Theorem 2.1 implies the Cheeger constant is $O(r_n) = o(1)$ a.s.} \cite{trillos2016consistency} (Theorem 12) provide similar results for $L$th-order Cheeger constants, albeit defined slightly differently than ours. \end{example}
+Hence, the normalization in their Theorem 2.1 implies the Cheeger constant is $O(r_n) = o(1)$ a.s.} Theorem 12 of \cite{trillos2016consistency} provides a similar result for $L$th-order Cheeger constants, albeit defined slightly different than ours. \end{example}

-Both of these examples have $\lambda_L\rightarrow 0$, but the models are rather stylized.
+Both examples have $\lambda_L\rightarrow 0$, but the models are rather stylized.
 A perhaps more realistic model is the random connections model

-which allows units further than distance $r_n$ to form links, albeit with probability vanishing with distance $\norm{X_i-X_j}$.
+which allows units further than distance $r_n$ to form links but with probability vanishing with distance $\norm{X_i-X_j}$.
 To our knowledge, there are no available results on the spectrum, but we provide simulation evidence below showing that this graph is well clustered.

-The remaining examples show that, unfortunately, not all graphs are well clustered.
+The remaining examples show that not all graphs are well clustered.

-\begin{example} A $k$-regular graph is one such that $\sum_j A_{ij}=k$ for all $i$. \cite{bollobas1988isoperimetric} proves that for $k\geq 3$, the isoperimetric number of a randomly drawn $k$-regular graph is at least a certain positive constant with probability approaching one.
-The isoperimetric number for $k$-regular graphs equals $k h_2(\bm{A})$, the 2nd-order Cheeger constant times $k$, so the latter is bounded away from zero.
+\begin{example} A $k$-regular graph has the property that $\sum_j A_{ij}=k$ for all $i$. \cite{bollobas1988isoperimetric} proves that for $k\geq 3$, the isoperimetric number of a randomly drawn $k$-regular graph is at least a certain positive constant with probability approaching one.
+The isoperimetric number for $k$-regular graphs equals $k h_2(\bm{A})$, $k$ times the second-order Cheeger constant, so the latter is bounded away from zero.

-Expander graphs are those, which, by construction, have Cheeger constants uniformly bounded away from zero, yet may still be sparse \citep{hoory2006expander}. \end{example}
+Expander graphs are those that, by construction, have Cheeger constants uniformly bounded away from zero, yet may still be sparse \citep{hoory2006expander}. \end{example}